 Section 1.
 Service to be Rendered

-Transporter shall perform and Shipper shall receive service on the Bison Pipeline Project in accordance with the provisions of Transporter’s effective FT Rate Schedule, the applicable General Terms and Conditions of Transporter’s Federal Energy Regulatory Commission (“FERC” or “Commission”) Gas Tariff on file with the Commission as the same may be amended or superseded in accordance with the Rules and Regulations of the Commission, and the terms of Schedules ___ and Appendix ___, attached and incorporated by reference hereto.
+Transporter shall perform and Shipper shall receive service on the Bison Pipeline Project in accordance with the provisions of Transporter’s effective FT Rate Schedule, the applicable General Terms and Conditions of Transporter’s Federal Energy Regulatory Commission (“FERC” or “Commission”) Gas Tariff on file with the Commission as the same may be amended or superseded in accordance with the Rules and Regulations of the Commission, and the terms of Appendix A, attached and incorporated by reference hereto.

 Section 2.
 Term